-The number of American troops who have died fighting the wars in Iraq and Afghanistan totaled 6,656 as of February 2013.
-Those individuals came from every part of the United States and its territories, and the great majority were young men, of course.
+The number of American troops who have died fighting the wars in Iraq and Afghanistan totaled 6,802 as of April 2014.
+Those individuals came from every part of the United States and its territories, and the great majority were young men.
 Many were married, with children, and all left families with a lifetime of pain.

 They died in a host of horrific ways.
 They were killed by insurgents’ deadly targeting or mangled in the dangerous equipment with which they worked.
 The causes of death include hostile rocket-propelled grenade fire and the improvised explosive devices that have been responsible for roughly half of all deaths and injuries in Iraq and Afghanistan.
 Their deaths were also the result of truck rollovers and other vehicle crashes, electrocutions, heatstroke deaths, friendly fire, and suicides in theater.

 Official Pentagon numbers recognize only some of the war dead, however.
 Uncounted are the many troops who return home and kill themselves as a result of war wounds such as PTSD.
 The military does not report suicides among non-active duty reservists, and the Department of Veterans Affairs still does not report suicides among all veterans, resulting in dramatic underreporting of the scale of the problem.